Marco4413/ProcessorEmulator/README.md

 ## Documentation:

-Can be found in the file [DOCUMENTATION.md](https://github.com/hds536jhmk/ProcessorEmulator/blob/master/DOCUMENTATION.md)
+Can be found in the file [DOCUMENTATION.md](DOCUMENTATION.md)

 ## Plugins:

-On version `1.12.0` plugin support was added, and since then you can write your own implementation of a Processor using the Ruby Programming Language (This added support also increased PEMU's size by ~25MB).
+~~On version `1.12.0` plugin support was added, and since then you can write your own implementation of a Processor using the Ruby Programming Language (This added support also increased PEMU's size by ~25MB).~~

-On version `1.13.0` Native Plugin support was added, so now Plugins written in Java can be used.
+On version `1.13.0` Ruby Plugin support was dropped in favour of Native (Java) Plugins.

-You can learn more about plugins in the [plugins](https://github.com/hds536jhmk/ProcessorEmulator/tree/master/plugins) folder.
+You can learn more about plugins in the [plugins](plugins/README.md) folder.

 ## Utilities: